-All employees, whether or not politically restricted must ensure they follow all council policies and must not allow their personal or political opinions to interfere with their work.
+All employees, whether or not in a politically restricted post must ensure they follow all council policies and must not allow their personal or political opinions to interfere with their work.

-Those employees, where it is part of their duties, who will work at a senior level with political sensitivity to advise and support councillors, will ensure councillors have appropriate and timely information on key issues and decisions (in line with data protection legislation); and will give councillors independent and professional advice, not influenced by political views or preferences (refer to section 5.3 of the council's constitution on member / officer protocol).
+Those employees at a senior level, where part of their duties to advise and support councillors, will ensure councillors have appropriate and timely information on key issues and decisions (in line with data protection legislation); and will give councillors independent and professional advice, not influenced by their political views or preferences (refer to section 5.3 of the council's constitution on member / officer protocol).